nRFCloud/utils/ADVANCED.md

 device_credentials_installer -d --ca ./ca.pem --ca-key ./ca_prv_key.pem --verify --id-imei --id-str nrf-
 ```

-## nRF Cloud Device Onboarding
+# nRF Cloud Device Onboarding
-The `nrf_cloud_onboard.py` script performs device onboarding with nRF Cloud.
+The `nrf_cloud_onboard` script performs device onboarding with nRF Cloud.
 Your nRF Cloud REST API key is a required parameter and can be found on your [User Account page](https://nrfcloud.com/#/account).
 Also required is a CSV file compatible with the [onboarding endpoint](https://api.nrfcloud.com/v1/#operation/ProvisionDevices).
-You can use the onboarding CSV file produced by `device_credentials_installer.py`.
+You can use the onboarding CSV file produced by `device_credentials_installer`.

 ### Example
 ```